tem-ctrl/predicting_alzheimer-s_disease/README.md

 After analysing the data, creating, training and evaluating the ML model we got the following answers:
 1. The risk of contracting Alzheimer's disease doesn't seem to be closely related to Age.
   Important notice: Patients whose data has been used where aged from 60 to 98.
-2. As suggested by the heatmap and model's feature importances, **CDR (Clinical Dementia Ratio)** value is the mediacal measurement to be the most closely monitored.
+2. As suggested by the heatmap and model's feature importances, **CDR (Clinical Dementia Rating)** value is the mediacal measurement to be the most closely monitored.
 3. Our model can predict Alzheimer's disease with an accuracy of 95.5%.